abishakGupta/shinyCopasi/about.md

-This web-based interface uses Shiny package in R and CoRC, which a high-level R API for COPASI.
+This web-based interface uses Shiny package in R and CoRC, which is a high-level R API for COPASI.
 The CoRC package can be downloaded from: https://jpahle.github.io/CoRC.

 <!---
 <div style="text-align: center">